 Art + Paper fosters a deeper appreciation for the graphic arts and encourages the understanding and collecting of works on paper through a series of exciting events with artists, collectors, curators, conservators, and other experts.
 Membership dues directly support the prints and drawings department.

 Art Crowd is a vibrant group of MFAH members in their 20s and 30s interested in expanding their experiences at the Museum.
-It’s the perfect atmosphere for connecting with other young individuals involved in Houston’s dynamic arts scene.
-Art Crowd members receive exclusive perks in addition to their regular MFAH membership benefits.
+With this add-on membership, Art Crowd members can enjoy the perfect atmosphere for connecting with other young adults involved in Houston’s dynamic arts scene.

 contemporary@mfah celebrates the vital role of contemporary art in the Museum’s programs through one-on-one dialogues with curators and artists, tours of private collections, exclusive exhibition viewings, and studio visits.
 Members have the opportunity to learn about best practices in collecting, and dues create a permanent legacy, bringing landmark works into the MFAH collections.